5 Tips on Having a Good Work-Life Balance as a Freelancer

 The financial side of freelancing can be stressful at times; after all, if you’re not working, you’re not earning.
 It’s therefore easy to let work creep into your leisure time in the hopes of making more money.
 But that will only get you one step closer to burning out!

-3. Create a Productive Workspace
+3. Create a Dedicated Workspace

 The perfect home workspace should be tidy, comfortable, and, ideally, separate from your other areas (even if it’s just a designated desk in the living room).
+For more tips, read our guide on creating the perfect home workspace.

 5. Know When to Say No